Campus Improvement Plan

 Family and Community Engagement Strengths

-Parents participate in SFMS workshops that focus on parental guidance with our Canvas and Skyward platforms.
+- Parents participate in SFMS workshops that focus on parental guidance with our Canvas and Skyward platforms.

-SFMS offers community events (Veteran's Day, Multi-Cultural Festival, etc.) that allows parents to participate and contribute their expertise.
+- SFMS offers community events (Veteran's Day, Multi-Cultural Festival, etc.) that allows parents to participate and contribute their expertise.

 Problem Statements Identifying Family and Community Engagement Needs

-Problem Statement 1: There is an increase in our cultures that are represented on our campus.
-However, these cultures are not always well represented at our various school events.
-Root Cause: SFMS needs to continue to go into the communities our our different cultures and create relationships.
+Root Cause: SFMS needs to continue to go into the communities of our different cultures and create relationships.
 Cultural norms need to be recognized and implemented to engage our different families.

 Goal 1: Student Achievement